 Businesses cannot confidently believe that their social media reach generates the expected target audience and revenue.

-After Facebook and such social media platforms changed their algorithms to decline the organic reach of business, it is difficult to climb the target.
+After Facebook and such social media platforms changed their algorithms to decline the organic reach of business, it isn’t easy to climb the target.
 At this point, business enterprises start depending upon email marketing.

 12. Personalized Subject Lines Can Accomplish 26% of The Email Success Rate.

-No matter how informative, the marketing emails will not be considered by most of the customers.
-They just ignore the email notification, thinking that it’s just another spam mail.
+No matter how informative, the marketing emails will not be considered by most customers.
+They ignore the email notification, thinking it’s just another spam mail.

 13. 244 Million Email Users in The Us